robuedi/properties-spa-vue/README.md

 Copyright (C) Eduard Cristian Robu - All Rights Reserved

-This file is part of Properties V2 project
+This file is part of Properties project

-Properties V2 project can not be copied and/or distributed without the express permission of Eduard Cristian Robu
+Properties project can not be copied and/or distributed without the express permission of Eduard Cristian Robu

 Written by Eduard Cristian Robu <robu.edi.office at gmail.com>, 2023

+Eduard Cristian Robu works as a contractor, for any enquiries please contact using the <robu.edi.office at gmail.com> email address